CBEP-SoCB-Details/Beaches_Bacteria/Analysis/beaches_analysis.md

 ### Maine State Class SB Waters Standards

-> the number of enterococcus bacteria in these waters may not exceed a
+> The number of enterococcus bacteria in these waters may not exceed a
 > geometric mean of 8 CFU per 100 milliliters in any 90-day interval or
 > 54 CFU per 100 milliliters in more than 10% of the samples in any
 > 90-day interval.